Root-Sequence/liberated-intelligence/MODELS/mvsa.md

 ### 1. Self-understanding

-A system should be able to inspect its own beliefs rather than merely output them.
+Self-understanding means a system can inspect its own beliefs rather than merely output them.

 Minimum requirements: